tilt-dev/tilt.build/docs/live_update_reference.md

         2. for every `run` step:
             * if the `run` specifies one or more `triggers`, execute the command iff any changed files match the given triggers
             * else, simply execute the command
-        3. restart the container if a `container_restart` step is present
+        3. restart the container if a `container_restart` step is present.
+(This is tantamount to re-executing the container's `ENTRYPOINT`.)